-- · Sole tenant is Maples and Calder law firm, which provides registered office services to companies established in the Cayman

-- · 18,857 registered entities at the Ugland

-- Very few have a significant physical presence in the Cayman Islands

-- Five percent wholly U.S. owned

-Fewer than 50 percent have a U.S. billing
+- Sole tenant is Maples and Calder law firm, which provides registered office services to companies established in the Cayman Islands - 18,857 registered entities at the Ugland House address Very few have a significant physical - Very few have a significant physical presence in the Cayman Islands Five percent wholly U.S. award - Five percent wholly U.S. owned Fewer than 50 percent have a U.S. billing address

-- address

-Source: GAO photograph and statistics obtained from the Cayman Islands government and Map
+Source: GAO photograph and statistics obtained from the Cayman Islands government and Maple

-United States Government Accountability Office Contents
+\\United States Government Accountability Office

+Contents